olivialiangg/Quiz-Maker-App/README.md

 - You can locate my visual component by the splash screen image that is displayed before the application begins
 - You can save the state of my application by clicking the "Save Quiz" button
 - You can reload the state of my application by clicking the "Load Quiz" button

+## **Phase 4: Task 2**
+After adding two prompts, one that is hard (true) and another that is not hard (false), followed by filtering the prompts to only display the not hard prompts, the console printed this:

+Wed Nov 23 13:42:34 PST 2022
+Added prompt: What is 2+2?
+4 true

+Wed Nov 23 13:42:40 PST 2022
+Added prompt: What is 1+1?
+2 false

+Wed Nov 23 13:42:42 PST 2022
+Filtered list of prompts.